top of page

 What do you grow?

-We grow a wide variety of vegetables - generally we like to say that if you CAN grow it in our climate, we either do or plan to!
+We grow a wide variety of vegetables.
 Check out our Produce page for a pretty detailed list of what we grow for market.
 In addition, we are planting new perennial fruits, herbs and medicinal plants every year.

 We grow seedlings for sale every Spring, which includes many of the varieties that we plant ourselves.
 Check out our Plants page for a list of our offerings this year.